 UConn's Gilbert sidelined again, this time with eye injury

 STORRS, Conn.
-(AP) — UConn point guard Alterique Gilbert has been ruled out indefinitely because of an injury to his right eye on Thursday night in the Huskies final regular-season home game.
+(AP) — UConn point guard Alterique Gilbert has been ruled out indefinitely because of a concussion and injury to his right eye suffered on Thursday night in the Huskies final regular-season home game.

 Gilbert has missed much of his three seasons in Storrs with shoulder issues.
 He has played in 25 games this season, averaging 12.6 points and 3.6 assists.